helium/HIP/0037-omni-protocol-poc.md

 ## Implementation Proposal for Proof of Coverage for 5G and Wi-Fi

-Helium’s current implementation of PoC is based on wireless coverage being verified through hotspots issuing “challenges” to “challengees” and “witnessing” over the air interface.
+Helium’s current implementation of PoC is based on wireless coverage being verified through Hotspots issuing “challenges” to “challengees” and “witnessing” over the air interface.
 However, for 5G wireless protocol, radios cannot both challenge and witness the packets over the air, as the protocol stack is designed for the radio to interact with a UE (such as cell phone) vs another